qeeqbox/.github/CONTRIBUTING.md

 ```
 Q) What if I submit a normal Pull Request without the previous steps?
-A) It's totally find, but it may take a longer time to be processed
+A) It's fine, but it may take a longer time to be processed
 ```

 ## Write bug reports with short title, descriptive summary, and example